NIEM/NIEM.github.io/reference/iepd/lifecycle/map-and-model/index.md

 ---
 title: Map and Model
 icon: fa-map-signs
 description: Review the data requirements captured during the previous phase and discover if there are similar components in NIEM.
 Document results in a mapping spreadsheet.
-Begin modeling the data requirements without a match in NIEM; these will be later added added to the IEPD as extensions.
+Begin modeling the data requirements without a match in NIEM; these will be later added to the IEPD as extensions.
 ---

 {{ page.description}}